This Snapshot feature describes the side effects of the Covaxin COVID-19 vaccine and controversies surrounding its emergency use authorization.

 It is a two-dose vaccine with an efficacy rate of 78%, according to interim phase 3 clinical data.

 India’s drug regulatory authority, the Central Drugs Standard Control Organization, authorized the vaccine for emergency use on January 3, 2021.
 It can now be used to vaccinate people aged 18 and older.
-Beyond India, the vaccine is authorized for emergency use in 8 countries: Iran, Mexico, Nepal, the Philippines, Paraguay, Zimbabwe, Guyana, and Mauritius.
+Beyond India, the vaccine is authorized for emergency use in 12 countries: Bahrain, Botswana, Iran, Mexico, Nepal, the Philippines, Vietnam, Paraguay, Zimbabwe, Guyana, Trinidad and Tobago, and Mauritius.

 Covaxin, also known as BBV152, is a type of whole-virus vaccine called an inactivated vaccine.
 An inactivated vaccine incorporates a modified or dead version of the virus, in this case SARS-CoV-2, which cannot replicate and so cannot cause disease.